 In general, SCRPRTCUWFFs are:

-Here are 12 of our favorite such places in Seattle.
+Here are some of our favorite such places in Seattle.
 Now get out there and plan that Tuesday night dinner.

 Capitol Hill is always a great area for catching up with friends, since there are so many options to choose from.
 When you want a quietish place you can get into easily, try Harry’s Fine Foods.
 The inside feels like an old-fashioned parlor crossed with a general store, and the food ranges from lasagna to grilled cheese to crudo to a f*cking great burger (with equally great fries).
 Aside from some $24 short ribs, the most expensive dish here is 17 bucks.
 Oh, and the negroni situation is fantastic.